deciare/gingercream_cm9/README.md

     git log cm9/gingercream

 Find the ID of a theme-related commit you want to port over to the target ROM, then cherry-pick it.
 In this example, "edc9bcc6255eddb13f17f1e34f2bce674dfa1a6c" is the ID of the earliest commit that diverges from unmodified CM9.
+(Rebasing changes this ID, so it will be different from what you have.
+Check git log for yours!)

     git cherry-pick edc9bcc6255eddb13f17f1e34f2bce674dfa1a6c